stevelr/secret-keeper/keepers/cloudkms/README.md

 # SecretKeeper implementation for Goole Cloud KMS

+CloudKMS SecretKeeper uris are of the form `cloudkms://PROJECT/LOCATION/KEYRING/KEY`, where

+ - `PROJECT` is the google cloud kms project
+ - `LOCATION` is the cloud location; use 'global' for all data centers/zones
+ - `KEYRING` - your keyring name
+ - `KEY` - your key name

+You must set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path to a credentials json file (e.g., for a service account).

-## Setup
+## Prerequisites

-- On the Google Cloud Console, select a project, and enable the KMS API.
+- A google cloud account, with the Cloud KMS API enabled for your project
-- Create a service account key with at least the following roles:
+- An authorized user or service account, with the following role enabled:
-  - Cloud KMS CryptoKey Encrypter/Decrypter role
+  - Cloud KMS CryptoKey Encrypter/Decrypter
+- The environment variable `GOOGLE_APPLICATION_CREDENTIALS`
-- Download the credentials json file and set the environment variable GOOGLE_ACCOUNT_CREDENTIALS to the path to that json file.
+is set to the path of the json credentials file for the authorized account.
+- Google Cloud SDK tools installed (`gcloud` is needed for the exapmles below)

+### Create Keyring and Key, if necessary

+You may use an existing keyring and key, or create one.
+You will need to know the name of availability zone, or use `global` for for all zones.

-- Install the google-cloud-sdk bin tools ("gcloud")
+- To create the keyring `my_keyring`,
-- Create a keyring, for example "my_keyring"

 ```
 gcloud kms keyrings create "my_keyring" --location global
 ```

-- Create a key on that keyring, for example "my_key"
+- To create a key `my_key` on the `my_keyring` key,

 ```
 gcloud kms keys create my_key --keyring my_keyring --location global \